anttiluode/LLM-Studio/README.md

 # Simple LLM Studio & Weight Visualizer

+(LLM-Studio2.py should be able to handle longer input for training.)

 Video about it is at: [https://youtu.be/S0JfoLCI8bA](https://youtu.be/kpVV7ytRbcU)

 This project provides a simple, self-contained environment to train a GPT-style Large Language Model (LLM) from scratch and visually